ZigliLucien/ziglilucien.github.io/WeatherNotes/fcast.md

    </p>
    <p>
       <div style="font-size:120%">
-         <h3>Saturday Night</h3>A slight chance of showers and thunderstorms after 1am.
-Partly cloudy, with a low around 67.
+         <h3>Saturday Night</h3>A slight chance of rain showers between 7pm and 1am, then a slight chance of showers and thunderstorms.
+Partly cloudy, with
+         a low around 67.
 South wind around 6 mph.<br></div>
    </p>
    <p>
       <div style="font-size:120%">